hawkinsw/DailyPL/variables-types-types.md

 No, not the vinyl records that are having a [massive comeback](https://www.theverge.com/2024/3/26/24112369/riaa-2023-music-revenue-streaming-vinyl-cds-physical-media).
 These records are another aggregate data type.
 The record shares with tuples that it can contain items of different types; the record shares with arrays that the individual elements can be randomly accessed; the record shares with dictionaries the use of non-numeric indexes for accessing individual elements in the aggregate.
 Woah.
 That's lots of capabilities.

 In the C and C++ programming languages, records are typically spelled `struct`.
 As an example, let's say that we were interested in modeling the forecast for a particular day.
-Weather people love to talk about how the day will be overall and give us the high and low temperature.
+Forecasters love to talk about how the day will be overall and give us the high and low temperature.
 We could model the forecast using a string to describe the day overall (`overall`) and two floating-point numbers to represent the high and the low temperatures:

 ```C++
 struct Forecast {